Dynatrace/dynatrace-automation-tools/README.md

 ./dt-automation-cli-linux -h
 ```

-For detail instructions for each use case please refer to the corresponding readme file.
+For detail instructions for each use case please refer to the corresponding Readme file.

 ## Development